pytorch/opacus/benchmarks/README.md

                         how many forward/backward passes per run --forward_only        only run forward passes --random_seed RANDOM_SEED
-                        random seed for the first run of each layer, subsequent runs increase the
-                        random seed by 1
+                        random seed for the first run of each layer, subsequent runs increase the random seed by 1
   -c CONFIG_FILE, --config_file CONFIG_FILE
-  --cont                only run missing experiments --no_save
+  --cont                only run missing experiments --root ROOT           path to directory that benchmark results should be saved in --suffix SUFFIX       suffix to append to each result file's name --no_save
   -v, --verbose
 ```